AelinXYZ/aelin/README.md

 ### Development workflow and Integration Test Setup

-DUE TO THE USAGE OF CREATE2 (https://docs.openzeppelin.com/cli/2.8/deploying-with-create2) Every time there is a contract change and you want the integration tests to work you need to do the following

-1. `npm run deploy-deal:mainnet-fork`
-2. take the address of the deployed deal from the CLI and paste it in AelinPool.sol under `AELIN_DEAL_ADDRESS`
-3. `npm run deploy-pool:mainnet-fork`
-4. take the address of the deployed pool from the CLI and paste it in AelinPool.sol under `AELIN_POOL_ADDRESS`
-5. `npm run compile`
-6. `npm test` should work now

 The integration tests require that hardhat run a fork of mainnet (see [docs](https://hardhat.org/hardhat-network/guides/mainnet-forking.html)).
 For this to work you must do the following:

 1. setup an [Alchemy](https://www.alchemy.com/) account (it is free)